 Bored with the same old corn on the cob?
 This Mexican version is a waist-whittling, flab blasting belly-pleaser.

 Nutrition: 95 calories, 7.2 g fat (1 g saturated), 7.5 g carbs, 1.9 g fiber, 3.8 g sugar, 2 g protein

-Whittle your waist, boost your health and even protect you tatas with these veggie kabobs.
+Whittle your waist, boost your health, and even protect your tatas with these veggie kabobs.
 In fact, a study printed in the International Journal of Cancer found that participants who consumed 10 grams or more of fresh mushrooms every day were about two-thirds less likely to develop breast cancer than non-mushroom eaters.
 And women who also consumed with green tea showed an even lower risk!

 Get the recipe from Damn Delicious.